Abu Dhabi is a relatively easy city to navigate, although there are not as many public transport options as you might find in neighbouring Dubai.

 As a visitor, there are a few more modes of transport you could try:

 - Heading to Yas Bay?
-You might want to try the Yas Bay Water Taxi if you need to shuttle to and from the Al Raha Beach communities.
+You may want to consider using the Yas Bay Water Taxi if you need to shuttle between the Al Raha Beach communities.
+You can now book your journey using the Abu Dhabi Maritime App Al Nalia 9Which is also handy if you plan on taking to the waters and need maritime maps, etc)

-- Visitors to Yas Island can use the free Yas Express shuttle services, which include stops at Yas Bay, W Hotel, the Yas Hotel Plaza, the theme parks, Yas Mall, Yas Marina, and the Yas Marina circuit.
+- Visitors to Yas Island can utilize the complimentary Yas Express shuttle services, which offer stops at Yas Bay, W Hotel, Yas Hotel Plaza, the theme parks, Yas Mall, Yas Marina, and the Yas Marina Circuit.
 See the latest timetable for this service here.

 Public Transport Abu Dhabi to Dubai

-The Dubai Intercity bus leaves from Abu Dhabi Central Bus Station, so from the airport, you would need to catch the A1 from the airport first into Downtown.
+Dubai Intercity buses 100 & 101 leave from Abu Dhabi Central Bus Station, so from the airport, you would need to catch a city service first to Downtown.

 - Check prices for airport transfer service offered by GetYourGuide